ahx/openapi_first/README.md

 ### Coverage

+(This is a bit experimental.
+Please try it out and give feedback.)

 `OpenapiFirst::Coverage` helps you make sure, that you have called all endpoints of your OAS file when running tests via `rack-test`.

 ```ruby